Donda

-Upon its release, Kanye West accused Universal Music Group of having released Donda without his approval, which the label denied.
-"Hurricane" was released as the lead single in September 2021, and was followed by both "Believe What I Say" and "Off the Grid" in November.
-The album polarized music critics, particularly for its cohesiveness.
-Some noted an improvement from West's previous work and praised the composition, though numerous reviewers criticized the long runtime.
-Regardless, Donda was named by several publications as one of the best albums of 2021, and became a nominee for both Album of the Year and Best Rap Album at the 64th Grammy Awards, while "Jail" and "Hurricane" both won for Best Rap Song and Best Melodic Rap Performance, respectively.
+West promoted Donda with large-scale listening parties at stadiums throughout the US.
+"Hurricane" was released as the lead single in September 2021, followed by "Life of the Party", "Believe What I Say", and "Off the Grid" in November.
+Donda polarized music critics, who generally considered it an improvement from Jesus Is King and praised the composition, but were divided over its cohesiveness and criticized the long runtime.
+DaBaby and Marilyn Manson's appearances generated controversy due to the allegations of homophobia and sexual abuse against them.
+Nonetheless, several publications named Donda one of 2021's best albums.
+It was nominated for Album of the Year and Best Rap Album at the 64th Grammy Awards, and "Jail" and "Hurricane" won for Best Rap Song and Best Melodic Rap Performance.

-Donda initially scored the most first-day streams for an album in 2021 on both Apple Music and Spotify.
-It stood as West's tenth consecutive chart-topper on the US Billboard 200, tying the record set by Eminem.
-It reached the summit in 18 other regions, including Australia, France, and United Kingdom, becoming West's first number-one album in the second country.
-The album has been certified platinum in the United States by the Recording Industry Association of America (RIAA), alongside being awarded the certification and a gold one in Canada and New Zealand by Music Canada (MC) and Recorded Music NZ (RMNZ), respectively.
-The appearances from DaBaby and Marilyn Manson created controversy amongst audiences as a result of their separate allegations of homophobia and sexual abuse.
-In October 2021, the Stem Player was issued, allowing users to remix the songs and adding new ones, while a deluxe edition was released on November 14.
+Donda received the most first-day streams for an album in 2021 on both Apple Music and Spotify.
+It was West's tenth consecutive album to debut at number one on the US Billboard 200, tying the record set by Eminem.
+It topped the charts in 18 other regions, including France, Australia, and the United Kingdom.
+It has platinum certification by the Recording Industry Association of America (RIAA), and received gold certification in Canada and New Zealand by Music Canada and Recorded Music NZ.
+In October 2021, West and Kano Computing released the Donda Stem Player, allowing users to remix Donda's songs.
+The deluxe edition, with five additional songs, was released on November 14.
+Donda was West's final album released through a major label; he began releasing music independently with Donda 2 (2022).